Authorization#

 Press create app.

 The two alphanumeric strings (which may contain hyphens and underscores) are your client credentials.
-The one in bold at the top is your client ID and the other one is the client secret.
+The one in bold at the top is your client ID and the other one is your client secret.

 Grant credentials#